andremmcarvalho123/AppTest/README.md

-# AppTestBliss
+# AppTest

-To run the app you need to downlad it and unzip it, then open the AppTestBliss.xcworkspace
+To run the app you need to downlad and unzip it, then open the AppTestBliss.xcworkspace file